Support Sets in Exponential Families and Oriented Matroid Theory: Introduction

+Finding the possible support sets and the boundary $\overline{\mathcal{E}}\setminus\mathcal{E}$ of an exponential family $\mathcal{E}$ is an important problem in statistics.
+An early discussion of the case where $\mathcal{X}$ is finite is due to O.~Barndorff-Nielsen~\cite{Barndorff78}.
+In the general case, when $\mathcal{X}$ is infinite, there are different possible notions of closure.
+This was studied by I.~Csisz\'ar and F.~Mat\'u\v{s} in a series of papers, see~\cite{CsiszarMatus05:Closures_of_exp_fam}; earlier results are due to N.~Chentsov~\cite{Chentsov:Statistical_decision_rules}.
+The problem is related to characterizing the convex core and convex support of $\mathcal{E}$.
+In the finite case, the notions of convex core and convex support agree, and the convex support is a polytope, called the marginal polytope in the case of hierarchical models, a particular kind of exponential families.
+Knowing the convex core is important for studying properties of the generalized maximum likelihood estimate, see~\cite{Barndorff78,CsiszarMatus08:GMLE_for_exp_fam}.

-The problem of determining the possible support sets in an exponential family is a classical problem in statistics.
-It amounts to describing the boundary of the most basic statistical models.
-This problem is related to characterizing the marginal polytope, which can be used, for example, to study the existence or non-existence of the MLE \cite{eriksson06:_polyh_mle}.
-One can show that computing the support sets of any exponential family is of the same complexity class as $\mathrm{NP}$ hard combinatorial problems such as the problem of finding maximal cuts in graphs, since it is known that the class of marginal polytopes contains the so-called cut polytopes (see \cite{KahleWenzelAy08}).
-This means that there is no corresponding fast algorithm, unless $\mathrm{NP} = \mathrm{co}$-$\mathrm{NP}$ \cite{dezalaurent97}.
-Nevertheless, considering only certain subclasses of exponential families, the situation may simplify so that explicit statements about support sets become possible.
-For instance, one of the authors discusses support sets of small cardinality in hierarchical models, a particular kind of exponential families \cite{kahle08_degree}.
-In this paper we find a concise characterization of the support sets in general exponential families with the help of oriented matroids.
+Computing the support sets of an exponential family is equivalent to determining the face lattice of the convex support, which can lead to hard combinatorial problems.
+For example, the so-called CUT-polytopes appear naturally when studying hierarchical models (see \cite{KahleWenzelAy08} for the relation).
+In \cite{dezalaurent97} it is shown that deciding whether a given point lies in the CUT-polytope is NP-complete.
+Nevertheless, a local exploration of the face lattice is possible using the results presented here.
+For instance, one of the authors discusses support sets of small cardinality in hierarchical models~\cite{kahle08_degree}.
+In the present paper we find a concise characterization of the support sets in general exponential families with the help of oriented matroids.
+Furthermore, we show how to describe the closure of an exponential family parametrically and implicitly.
 We hope that this will allow for further theoretical results in this direction.
+For an illustration how these results can be applied see~\cite{Rauh10:Finding_Maximizers}.